dominique-shore/Fluvial-Geomorphology/index.md

 ## WATS 5150 Course Overview

 <img class="float-left" src="{{ site.baseurl }}/assets/images/pics/WATS-5150_Canvas.png">
 Welcome to the Fluvial Geomorphology Course Website!
-This website is primarily for students of the [WATS 5150/6150]({{ site.baseurl }}/syllabus/) and [GEO 5150/6150]({{ site.baseurl }}/syllabus/) introductory fluvial geomorphology course taught at [Utah State University](https://qcnr.usu.edu/wats/).
+This website is primarily for students of the [WATS 5150/6150]({{ site.baseurl }}/syllabus/), [GEO 5150/6150]({{ site.baseurl }}/syllabus/), and [CEWA 6150]({{ site.baseurl }}/syllabus/) introductory fluvial geomorphology course taught at [Utah State University](https://qcnr.usu.edu/wats/).
 Secondary audiences may include other students and practitioners looking for an introduction to fluvial geomorphology and the study of riverscapes.
 <br><br>
 <div align="center">
 	<a class="hollow button" href="{{ site.baseurl }}/syllabus/"> See Syllabai <br> for More Details</a>